DaoyuanLi2816/Kaggle-4th-Place-Solution-LMSYS-Chatbot-Arena-Human-Preference-Predictions/readme.md

 - **Data Processing**: Utilized 88k official and deduplicated data, performed 20-fold cross-validation (trained on one fold only), and created pseudo-labels for ultrafeedback data, expanding the dataset to over 100,000 entries.
 - **Model Optimization**: Fine-tuned the **Gemma2ForSequenceClassification** model using LoRA and performed a three-class classification task.
 Unique prompt design improved handling of long conversation truncations.
 - **Inference and Post-Processing**: Implemented a TTA strategy to improve inference results and applied specific post-processing

+## Contact

+For any questions or issues, please contact Daoyuan Li at lidaoyuan2816@gmail.com.